gbif/dwc-dp/darwin-core-data-package-guide.md

 6. The descriptor MAY have additional package-level properties.
 This includes dataset-level metadata defined by the [Data Package specification][data-package] (e.g. `title`, `description`, `contributors`, `sources`, `licenses`) or custom properties.

-7. An external EML document MAY accompany the dataset as supplementary metadata.
+7. An external EML document MAY accompany the dataset as supplementary metadata or MAY be included within the data package with the filename `eml.xml`.

 ### 3.3 Resources